benzino98/plaschema/memory-bank/progress.md

    - Security considerations for web application, server, and data
    - Scaling strategy for both immediate and future needs
    - Post-deployment checklist and maintenance schedule
-8. Animation and UI enhancement planning, which includes:
+8. Animation and UI enhancement implementation, which includes:
-   - Comprehensive animation framework design for subtle modern animations
+   - Comprehensive animation CSS framework with utility classes
+   - Tailwind configuration extensions for animations and shadows
+   - JavaScript helper functions for scroll-based animations
+   - Performance optimizations for low-end devices
+   - Reduced motion support for accessibility
-   - Shadow elevation system for consistent depth and visual hierarchy
+   - Shadow elevation system for consistent visual hierarchy
-   - Component prioritization strategy focusing on cards, buttons, and navigation
+   - Component-specific animations for cards, buttons, and navigation
-   - Performance optimization approach for older devices and browsers
-   - Accessibility considerations including reduced-motion support
+   - Staggered animation support for listing pages
-   - Browser compatibility strategy with graceful degradation

 The multilingual system provides: